Lightning-AI/litgpt/tutorials/neurips_challenge_quickstart.md

 - [OpenAssistant Conversations Dataset (oasst1)](https://huggingface.co/datasets/OpenAssistant/oasst1)
 - [The Flan Collection](https://github.com/google-research/FLAN/tree/main/flan/v2)

-It is allowed to create your own datasets if it is made publicly accessible under an open-source license.
+You are allowed to create your own datasets if they are made publicly accessible under an open-source license, and they are not generated from other LLMs (even open-source ones).

 Helpful competition rules relevant to the dataset choice:

 - The maximum prompt/completion length the models are expected to handle is 2048 tokens.
 - The evaluation will be on English texts only.

+&nbsp;

 **Submission deadline**